GGP1/GGP1.github.io/content/posts/protect_your_information.md

 Digital information is protected by the knowledge of other information (keys, secrets, codes), we can conclude, then, that **the confidentiality of some information is proportional to the difficulty of guessing or getting access to the secrets that secure it**.

-We have covered a few topics concerning computer networks security, there are still more advanced ones, such as cryptography, hacking techniques, security keys but they will be referenced in future blogs.
+We have covered a few topics concerning computer networks security, there are still more advanced ones, such as cryptography and advanced hacking techniques but they will be referenced in future blogs.

 For now, implementing the security measures that were introduced above will **dramatically decrease** the chances of someone else getting access to your information.